GuanZihan/guanzihan.github.io/_pages/about.md

   - /about.html
 ---
 ## 🧑‍💻 <span class="monospace-text">Biography</span>
-<span class="monospace-text"> I am a third year Ph.D. student at [University of Virginia](https://www.virginia.edu/), supervised by Prof. [Anil Vullikanti](https://engineering.virginia.edu/faculty/anil-vullikanti).
+<span class="monospace-text"> I am a third year Ph.D. candidate at [University of Virginia](https://www.virginia.edu/), supervised by Prof. [Anil Vullikanti](https://engineering.virginia.edu/faculty/anil-vullikanti).
 Prior to that, I obtained my master degree at [Imperial College London](https://www.imperial.ac.uk/) and my bachelor degree at [Dalian University of Technology](http://en.dlut.edu.cn/) </span>

 ## 📚 <span class="monospace-text">Research Interests</span>
 <span class="monospace-text">I am broadly interested in Trustworthy AI and AI for Healthcare.</span>

 ## 📢 <span class="monospace-text">Recent News</span>

+- <span class="monospace-text">I officially become a Ph.D.
+Candidate 🧠</span>

+ - <span class="monospace-text"> One paper about agentic AI system for the 🧬 pharmacuetical data analysis has been accepted by NeurIPS 2025 Workshop (GenAI4Health)! </span>

+- <span class="monospace-text"> One paper for fairness in retrieval-augmented generation has been accepted by EMNLP Findings 2025! </span>

 - <span class="monospace-text"> One paper on exploring the vulnerabilities of large pre-trained models via model editing is accepted at ACM CIKM 2025. </span>